Outdoor fun and sightseeing in and around Whangārei

 Outdoor fun close to the city

 Next there's a choice of three tracks leading up to the Mount Parihaka Lookout and Memorial.
-An eroded volcanic cone, this mountain has a pā (fort) site that once housed more than two thousand people.
+An eroded volcanic cone, this mountain has the remnants of a pā (fort) site that once housed more than two thousand people.

 The drive to Whangārei Heads